List of birds of Glacier National Park (U.S.): Mockingbirds and thrashers

 The mimids are a family of passerine birds which includes thrashers, mockingbirds, tremblers, and the New World catbirds.
 These birds are notable for their vocalization, especially their remarkable ability to mimic a wide variety of birds and other sounds heard outdoors.
 The species tend towards dull grays and browns in their appearance.
-Three species have been recorded in Glacier.
+Three species have been recorded in the park.